West Hill Collegiate Institute

-The school was opened in 1955 and named after the community of West Hill in which the school is located, and celebrated its 50th anniversary in 2005.
+The school was opened in 1955 and named after the community of West Hill in which the school is located.
 It is a non-semestered composite high school and home of the Science, Technology, Engineering and Mathematics (STEM) Centre of Innovation program.

 West Hill C.I.'s motto is Surgo in Lucem which translates as I rise into the light.

 History

 With population growth increasing, the newly-formed Scarborough Board of Education (a board forerunner to the TDSB) opened several new schools beginning in the mid-late 1950s.
 Before the construction of the new local high school, students who lived in the West Hill area attended Scarborough Collegiate Institute (renamed to R.H.
 King in 1954).

 The school, now known as West Hill Collegiate Institute began its construction 1954 and the staff was in place in May 1954.
 On May 31, 1954, SBE acquired an additional seven acres for the new school.
-As its fourth high school in the borough, West Hill Collegiate Institute opened its doors on September 6.
-1955, with 25 staff and 376 students along with its first principal, Harvey A.C.
+As its fourth high school in the borough, West Hill Collegiate Institute opened its doors on September 6, 1955, with 25 staff and 376 students along with its first principal, Harvey A.C.
 Farrow and vice-principal Francis S. Jennings.
 The original building was designed by the Toronto-based architectural firm Carter, Coleman and Rankin Associates.
 West Hill C.I. was officially opened on December 14, 1955.

 From the beginning, the original building consisted of 27 classrooms, a library, main office, gymnatorium, and cafeteria.
 Expansion of the school had resulted additional construction of 12 classrooms in 1959, followed by the auditorium in 1963, and the second gymnasium and swimming pool in 1971.
 By 1977, West Hill held with 2131 students with 100 teachers.
 Today, West Hill capacity can be up to 1407 students.

 In 2002, West Hill was noted for beating rival R. H. King Academy 150 to 58 in a basketball game in which West Hill star Denham Brown scored 13 three pointers.

 From the 2009-10 school year, West Hill kept the Warriors moniker, but the Native American head, which was used since its inception, was replaced with a stylized Trojan mascot in 2010.

 West Hill Collegiate Institute was one of several Toronto high schools with low enrolment rates that were placed under Pupil Accommodation Review in 2015 by the Toronto school board.